PivanInteractive/uncanny_stt/README.md

 ## Live speech to text on a twitch stream, for use by and for Uncanny.gg
 ### Combines VAD for uttererance detection and Whisper for stt application

+The purpose of this repo is to facilitate speech commands and highly reliable transcription on a twitch stream.

+OpenAI's Whisper is the most accurate open soucrce speech to text model to date, but was not meant for the streaming application.
+The model is hard coded to only accept 30 second audio segments.

+Whisper.cpp is a repo created to speed up inference of Whisper by implementation in the c++ language, however its stream example does not use VAD (voice activity detection) therefore it wastes a lot of computation on empty noise.

+VAD Detection detects "utterances" and can tell when a speaker starts and ends a phrase.

+If we combiene these two together, we can achieve a minimal computation high accuracy result.

 # whisper.cpp

 [![Actions Status](https://github.com/ggerganov/whisper.cpp/workflows/CI/badge.svg)](https://github.com/ggerganov/whisper.cpp/actions)